-The bill HB474 amends the Code of Alabama to enhance the procedures and jurisdiction for local law enforcement in the removal of unauthorized individuals from properties.
+The bill amends the Code of Alabama to clarify the procedures and jurisdiction for local law enforcement regarding the removal of unauthorized individuals from properties.
 Key insertions include new definitions for terms such as "agent," "building," "power of attorney," and "premises," which replace the previous definition of "dwelling."
-The bill allows property owners or their agents to request the removal of unauthorized individuals by submitting a sworn affidavit to law enforcement, which must detail the circumstances of the unauthorized occupancy.
-It also grants law enforcement agencies the jurisdiction to enforce these removals, establishing specific procedures for verifying the affidavit and serving notice to the unauthorized individual.
+Property owners or their agents can now request the removal of unauthorized individuals by submitting a sworn affidavit to law enforcement, which must detail the circumstances of the unauthorized occupancy.
+Law enforcement agencies are granted jurisdiction to enforce these removals, with established procedures for verifying the affidavit and serving notice to the unauthorized individual.

 Statutes affected: